catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Contacting your account manager
 -------------------------------

-Customers that have a premium support contract from Catalyst have a technical account manager.
+Customers that have a premium support contract with Catalyst Cloud have a technical account manager.
 You should have received the contact details for your account manager when you applied for premium support.